 Local Green Space identified on the Policies Map will be protected from development that would adversely impact on the character and particular local significance placed on such green areas which make them valued by their local community.
-Only in exceptional circumstances and in discussion with the local community would development be permitted.
+Inappropriate development, as defined in the National Planning Policy Framework, would not be approved except in very special circumstances and in discussion with the local community.

-6.41 The NPPF has created a designation called Local Green Space (LGS), which is for green areas of particular importance to local communities which once designated can prevent new development other than in very special circumstances.
+6.41 The NPPF (2012) has created a designation called Local Green Space (LGS), which is for green areas of particular importance to local communities which once designated can prevent new development other than in very special circumstances.
 Local communities and parish councils in the district have helped the Council to identify the sites that are demonstrably special to their local community.
 A LGS must hold a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife.
 The green area must be in reasonably close proximity to the community it serves.
 It must be local in character and not be an extensive tract of land.
 These sites can protect land outside of a development framework.
+A list of Local Green Space is provided in Appendix C.